cybertraining-dsc/fa20-523-337/project/project.md

 	-	GeoNetwork-Country

 		Customers from US are way ahead of other customers from different countries.
-May be this could be due to the Online Store data that was provided to us was pulled from US Google Play Store (Possible BIAS!!!)
+May be this could be due to the fact that online store data that was provided to us was pulled from US Google Play Store (Possible BIAS!!!).

 		![GeoNetwork-Country](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/geo_network_country.png)